 Examinations will be conducted remotely at specified times of days outside of the regularly scheduled class time.
-In addition to the technical requirements (listed above), examinations may require the use of online proctoring software, further details will be provided later by your instructors.

-You will need a dedicated and quiet space to complete write your exams.
+You will need a dedicated and guiet space to complete write your exams.

-The cases used in ADMS 4590 (midterms/exams/practice tests) contain a large number of pages.
+The cases used in ADMS 4590 (midterms/exams/practice tests) have many pages.
 It is very challenging to prepare a case response without access to a printed paper copy of the case.
 It is therefore highly recommended that you have access to a printer and can print your exams and cases.
 At the beginning of each exam you will be provided with 10 additional minutes to print the exam.
-Some students have a second device to view the case at the same time as the exam.
-This is also acceptable.
+It is also acceptable to use a second monitor/device to view the case while completing the exam.